markrookie/DesignPattern/README.md

 # DesignPattern
-a collection of design patterns
+a collection of swift implemented design patterns